-- Safety Concern/Minor Injury/Feeling Unwell & Unable to Continue – ON TREK If you have a safety concern, minor injury or are feeling unwell and are unable to continue to the next Rest Stop please call Safety Officer, Chris Longmore on 0425 866 804 who will assist you.
+- Safety Concern/Minor Injury/Feeling Unwell & Unable to Continue – ON TREK If you have a safety concern, minor injury or are feeling unwell and are unable to continue to the next Rest Stop please call the Surf Coast Trek Safety Officer,who will assist you.

 Look after yourself, listen to your body, seek medical attention if required.
 Look after those around you.

 Remember it is not a race, and your safety and well-being are more important than finishing the Trek!